dasJ/sd-zfs/Readme.md

 Please note that legacy root mounts are not supported because they are legacy technology (as the name implies).

 ## Functionality
-- Boot from any ZFS dataset
+- Boot from any ZFS dataset.
+All subdatasets are mounted as well
 - Use `bootfs` to decide what dataset to use
 - Use zpool.cache for pool caching (can be overridden)
 - Included udev rules for importing by vdev